numba/numba/docs/source/reference/types.rst

 compiled functions.
 Such the so-called WAP objects must define the following two methods:

-.. method:: __wrapper_address__(self, sig: numba.typing.Signature) -> int
+.. method:: __wrapper_address__(self) -> int

-            Return the memory address of first-class function with given signature.
+            Return the memory address of a first-class function.
 This method is used when Numba jit compiled function tries to call the given WAP instance.

 .. method:: signature(self) -> numba.typing.Signature